Clean Energy Plan

 - demand management

-The Balanced Energy Initiative is designed to help maintain affordable and reliable supplies of electricity for Michigan's families and businesses.
+The Clean Energy Plan is designed to help maintain affordable and reliable supplies of electricity for Michigan's families and businesses.

-Consumers Energy filed the Balanced Energy Initiative with the MPSC in 2007.
+- Consumers Energy filed a Balanced Energy Initiative, now referred to as the Clean Energy Plan with the MPSC in 2007.
 The initiative was developed in response to the 21st Century Energy Plan by the then MPSC chairman, J. Peter Lark.

 Consumers Energy Investment